Wet weather continues across Pacific Northwest and New England

-Tonight A 30 percent chance of showers and thunderstorms, mainly after 1am.
-Mostly cloudy, with a low around 60.
-East wind 7 to 9 mph.
+Today A chance of showers and thunderstorms, then showers likely and possibly a thunderstorm after 5pm.
+Increasing clouds, with a high near 76.
+Breezy, with a south wind 15 to 20 mph, with gusts as high as 28 mph.
+Chance of precipitation is 60%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Saturday Night Mostly clear, with a low around 55.

 Sunday Night Partly cloudy, with a low around 52.